marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 You will set up a trigger that starts the CI/CD workflow when a new tag is applied to the **GitHub** repo managing the KFP pipeline source code.
 You will use a fork of this repo as your source GitHub repository.

 1. [Follow the GitHub documentation](https://help.github.com/en/github/getting-started-with-github/fork-a-repo) to fork this repo
-2. Connect the fork you created in the previous step to your Google Cloud project and create a trigger following the [Creating GitHub app trigger](https://cloud.google.com/cloud-build/docs/create-github-app-triggers) article.
+2. Connect the fork you created in the previous step to your Google Cloud project and create a trigger following the steps in the [Creating GitHub app trigger](https://cloud.google.com/cloud-build/docs/create-github-app-triggers) article.
 Use the following values on the **Edit trigger** form:

 |Field|Value|
 |-----|-----|